foundriesio/docs/source/tutorials/compose-app/compose-app-checking-app-state.rst

 Checking App State
 ^^^^^^^^^^^^^^^^^^

-This page outlines the implementation of App status reporting and how to check the state of Apps running on a device.
+This page outlines App status reporting and how to check the state of Apps running on a device.

-The update agent running on a device inquires Docker Engine about the state of App containers, processes response, and sends a states summary to Device Gateway.
+The *update agent* running on a device inquires Docker Engine on the state of App containers.
+The agent then processes the response and sends a state summary to the Device Gateway.
-The state inquiry happens periodically, always before checking for an update.
+The state inquiry happens periodically and before checking for an update.
-The :ref:`aktualizr-lite parameter <ref-aktualizr-lite-params>` ``polling_sec`` defines the interval for an update check, it is responsible for the App state inquiry interval as well.
+The :ref:`aktualizr-lite parameter <ref-aktualizr-lite-params>` ``polling_sec`` defines the update check interval.
+It is responsible for the App state inquiry interval as well.

 ``aktualizr-lite`` reports a state summary: